towerindustries/saintcon23/README.md

 If you do not already have an AWS account, you can create one [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 You will need to provide a credit card to create an AWS account.
 Services created today have little to no cost depending on how long you leave them running.
 If this a new AWS account all services will be free.
 If you are over the free-tier limit, you will be charged around $1.00 for the services created today.

-If you are concerned about being charged for resources, you can set up a billing alarm in the AWS console to notify you if your account exceeds a certain amount.

 ## AWS CLI
-The AWS CLI is a command line tool that allows you to interact with AWS services from the command line.
+The AWS CLI is a command line tool that allows you to interact with AWS services.
 You can download the AWS CLI [here](https://aws.amazon.com/cli/).
 Once you have the AWS CLI installed, you will need to configure it with your AWS credentials.

 ```
-# AWS CLI Login
 ## Generate Access Key
-1. Login to AWS Console
+1. Login to AWS Console: https://console.aws.amazon.com/
 2. Click on your name in the top right corner
 3. Click on "Security Credentials"
 5. Click on "Create Access Key"